Best jobs in Japan for foreigners without Japanese

 • No Japanese requirement

-• Cultural exposure
+• Cultural immersion opportunity

 Common jobs:

-11. Important Visa Considerations
+11. Visa Considerations for Non-Japanese Speakers

 • Visa category matters more than language

-• Immigration focuses on job content, not fluency
+• Immigration reviews job content, not fluency

 12. Tips to Get Hired Without Japanese

-• Target foreign-owned companies
+• Target foreign-owned or international companies

-• Highlight English and technical skills
+• Highlight English and technical skills prominently

 • Use international job platforms